cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 1. ...

 ### Find Communities Related To Your Objectives (Kata)

+In this kata you will look for communities or groups that can help you to reach your objectives.

 _**Duration:** 15 minutes_

 A tribe [according to Seth Godin](https://www.ted.com/talks/seth_godin_on_the_tribes_we_lead) is a group of people connected to one another, connected to a leader, and connected to an idea.
 Instead of tribe the term "community" or "community of practice" is also often used.
 A group needs only two things to be a tribe: a shared interest and a way to communicate.
 Tribes need leadership.
 Sometimes one person leads, sometimes more.
 Which are the communities related to your objectives?